kevenandsoki/andra-discord-bot/planning.md

 - one subcommand's success persisted even though the second one failed
 - why doesnt deep clone cause infinite recursion

-idea: just copy the properties that are not deep of the battle (e.g. turnCharacter, hp)
+idea: just copy the properties that are not deep of the battle (e.g. turnCharacter, hp), and array mutations such as character removal must also be reverted